 Apple sees a “market need” and decides to build a private Samurai army to protect vulnerable iPhone users.

 It needs to import samurai swords from Japan.
-Steve Jobs contacts a Japanese samurai swordsmith who demands to be paid in Japanese yen when he finishes the swords after three months.
+Tim Cook, the CEO of Apple, contacts a Japanese samurai swordsmith who demands to be paid in Japanese yen when he finishes the swords after three months.

 Apple also knows that, if the USD/JPY falls, it will end up paying more yen for the swords.

 In order to protect itself, or rather, hedge against currency risk, the firm buys JPY futures.

 If USD/JPY falls after three months, the firm’s gain on the futures contract would offset the increased cost on its transaction with the Japanese sword smith.

 On the other hand, if USD/JPY rises after three months, the firm’s loss on the futures contract would be offset by the decrease in cost of its payment for the samurai swords.